IBM/watson-assistant-slots-intro/README.md

   * [**Watson Assistant**](https://console.ng.bluemix.net/catalog/services/conversation)

-### 3. Get IBM Cloud Services Credentials and add to .env file
+### 3. Get IBM Cloud service credentials and add to .env file

-As you create the Bluemix Services, you'll need to create service credentials and get the username and password:
+As you create the IBM Cloud services, you'll need to create service credentials and get the username and password:

 ![](doc/source/images/WatsonCred1.png)